Brad Pitt Is Only ‘Human’: Pitt Is Being Open About ‘Recovery’ And Taking The Critique [Opinion]

 Brad Pitt perhaps fits better into the recent New York Post article that speaks about functional alcoholism in both men and women.
 It indicates that many successful people drink to excess, yet manage to show up for work every day, do their jobs well and go home to loving families.
 Not all heavy drinkers end up on the street.

-Like Brad Pitt, 37-year-old Seth is quoted in The New York Post, explaining why he drank.
+Like Brad Pitt, 37-year-old Seth is quoted in the New York Post, explaining why he drank.
 Thankfully Seth’s last name was omitted from the article and he is not a celebrity, so he won’t be bothered with others trying to critique his answers.

 “I was taking out significant loans to grow my business, and I needed a way to numb the stress of family life and work life.
 I didn’t think I had a problem [at first], but [my wife] suspected it.
 She started seeing signs like my slurred speech.”